How to Attract Ladybugs to Your Garden (and Get Them to Stay)

 Close-up of DIY wooden ladybug house filled with dried thistle heads and pinecones

-Make sure you keep the enclosure small and simple.
+Make sure you keep the enclosure small and most importantly, simple.
 There are many DIY tutorials for fancy-looking “bug condominiums” online, but these are more of a detriment than a benefit because they attract too many different types of insects and make it easier for diseases to spread and wipe out all your overwintering guests.

 Ladybirds often release a pheromone when they find a nice place to land, so it should help with attracting more ladybirds to your habitat.